PACE Appeal Rafi Golberstein

 The Federal Reserve’s decision to begin aggressively hiking the federal funds rate in 2022 threw the commercial real estate market into turmoil.
 Property investors found it difficult to refinance much cheaper short-term loans that were often used to renovate or develop properties.

-However, the interest rate spike greatly enhanced the viability of commercial property assessed clean energy (C-PACE), a type of loan that becomes an assessment that borrowers pay along with their tax bill.
+However, the interest rate spike greatly enhanced the viability of commercial property assessed clean energy (C-PACE) financing, a type of loan that becomes an assessment that borrowers pay along with their tax bill.
 The program emerged more than a decade ago and generally pays for energy, water and seismic resiliency upgrades in new construction and rehabs, including retroactively.
 As a result, developers embraced C-PACE as they sought ways to pay down debt to secure new financing or loan extensions and modifications.

 Now that the Federal Reserve has reversed course with its 50-basis-point federal funds rate reduction in September — and with Wall Street anticipating additional rate cuts before the end of the year — will C-PACE demand start to cool?
 Don’t count on it, says Rafi Golberstein, founder and CEO of PACE Loan Group, a direct lender of C-PACE financing based in Minneapolis, Minn.